Stewbin/jumping-fox-notes/README.md

-# Getting Started with Create React App
+# Frontend

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The frontend project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Located in the `/client` folder

 ## Available Scripts